nickbash11/raat/README.md

 ![Concept of network](https://github.com/nickbash11/raat/blob/master/raat-network.png)

-The idea was taken from BMX6/BMX7 mesh daemon, which be able to use a global cloud network and share local networks behind it between each other.
+The idea was taken from BMX6/BMX7 mesh daemon, which able to use a global cloud network and share local networks behind it between each other.
 So, I decided to do something like that with batman-adv, but without any BGP/OLSR addition protocols.
 The example of such network presented on the screen above, where batman interface of each node has the mask 172.16.0.0/16 and also has some amount other networks behind it.
 In this case each node has an additional network with mask 27 with the same (as a cloud) ip address for clarity.

 For example, we want the PC2 could reach to the PC4 and back, so we have to do some manupilations with iproute2: